amattu2/golo365-Wrapper/README.md

 If a reporting device `serial_no` is provided, any search/reporting queries that use the optional `serial_no` argument will be provided with this serial number.
 See the variable documentation in the class for notes on what this argument is.

 The `service` argument defines which Golo365 service to report/receive data from.
-If your Launch LTD diagnostic tablet is built for the U.S., it's likely that all of your device-generated reports will reside within the AITUS service.
+If your diagnostic tablet is built for the U.S., it's likely that all of your device-generated reports will reside within the AITUS service.

 ## setSerialNo
 This function returns the class instance, which enables function call chaining.